DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 Up to 16 LedWiz units are supported, which can be controlled by numbered ledcontrol.ini files.
 For LedWiz nr.
 1 the file ledcontrol.ini will be loaded, for LedWiz numbers 2-16 files ledcontrol{LedWizNumber}.ini (e.g. ledcontrol2.ini) will be loaded.

-The create your own lecontrol.ini files it is best to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz Config Tool</a>.
+To create your own lecontrol.ini files it is best to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz Config Tool</a>.

 At the moment only LedWiz units are automatically detected.
 If you are using other output controllers you will have to create a cabinet configuration file, specifying the output controllers and some matching LedWizEquivalent toys, to allow the use of ledcontrol files.

+\subsection installation_ledcontrolini Using LedControl.ini files

+The DirectOutput framework can use one or several classical LedControl.ini files to configure tables.
+If no other table config files are found, the framework will try to load the ledcontrol.ini file(s).
+By deafult the framework tries to find the ledcontrol files specified in the Global Config file.
+If global config does not specify ledcontrol file(s) the framework will search for ledcontrol file(s) in the following directories:

+- Table directory
+- Config directory of DirectOutput
+- Directory containing the DirectOutput.dll

+Please check the page on \ref ledcontrolfiles for details.

 \subsection installation_configfiles Using configuration files

 The auto configuration function of the framework does only support some basic functionality of the framework.
 If you want to unleash the full power of DirectOutput, you can venture into the more detailed configuration options.

-\subsection installation_ledcontrolini Using LedControl.ini files

-The DirectOutput framework can use one or several classical LedControl.ini files to configure tables.
-If no other config files are found, the framework will try to find the ledcontrol.ini files automatically.

-Please check the page on \ref ledcontrolfiles for details.

 \subsubsection installation_globalconfig Global Configuration